franpass87/FP-Privacy-and-Cookie-Policy/fp-privacy-cookie-policy/README.md

 1. Navigate to **Privacy & Cookie → Settings**.
 2. Configure active languages, banner copy, layout, palette, consent mode defaults, retention, and controller/DPO details.
-3. Use the live preview and color contrast checker to validate accessible palettes.
+3. Use the live preview panel and color contrast checker to validate accessible palettes as you type.
+4. Observe the stale snapshot notice above the form whenever detected services or generated documents are older than two weeks.
-4. Save settings and optionally bump the consent revision to re-trigger the banner for returning visitors.
+5. Save settings and optionally bump the consent revision to re-trigger the banner for returning visitors.
-5. Use **Policy editor** to customize or regenerate documents.
+6. Use **Policy editor** to customize or regenerate documents.
 Regeneration invokes the detector registry and updates pages while bumping the revision.
-6. Review the **Consent log** for event breakdowns, filters, and CSV export.
+7. Review the **Consent log** for event breakdowns, filters, and CSV export.
-7. **Tools** allow JSON import/export, regeneration shortcuts, and revision reset.
+8. **Tools** allow JSON import/export, regeneration shortcuts, and revision reset.
 The quick guide documents shortcodes, blocks, and hooks.

 ## Shortcodes